 The Yamaha Group believes that one of its most important management issues is ensuring the health and safety of its employees.
-The Group promotes health and safety activities based on the Standards and Basic Policy for the Group Safety and Health Management Policies & Rules, which can be found below, and we aim to continually enhance the level of our health and safety.
+The Group promotes health and safety activities based on the Standards and Basic Policy for the Group Occupational Health and Safety Management Policies & Rules, which can be found below, and we aim to continually enhance the level of our health and safety.

 Health and Safety Management System

 At the Yamaha Group, the Industrial Safety and Health Committee is responsible for health and safety management at all Group companies.
-Overseen by a director and managing executive officer of Yamaha Corporation and comprised of representatives from business sites and major Group companies as well as the head industrial physician, the committee meets twice a year to receive progress reports on and review the Group’s health and safety initiatives and to discuss and decide policies and action plans.
+Overseen by an operating officer of Yamaha Corporation and comprised of representatives from business sites and major Group companies as well as the head industrial physician, the committee meets twice a year to receive progress reports on and review the Group’s health and safety initiatives and to discuss and decide policies and action plans.
+The committee also reports to the Board of Directors on the status of important occupational health and safety activities, including those pertaining to the prevention of excessive work hours.
 In addition, at the start of each fiscal year in April, the Groupwide Health and Safety Convention is held.
-This convention includes the distribution, to domestic and overseas employees, of messages from the president and the heads of labor unions as well an overview of activities from the previous fiscal year and explanations of policies and targets for the current fiscal year from the respective managers.
+This convention includes the distribution, to domestic and overseas employees, of messages from the president and the heads of labor unions as well as an overview of activities from the previous fiscal year and explanations of policies and targets for the current fiscal year from the respective managers.
 The videos distributed as part of the convention reiterate the importance of health and safety in developing workplaces offering peace of mind in accordance with the basic policy of prioritizing health and safety over everything.

 Acquisition of Certification for Occupational Health and Safety Management System

 The Group Occupational Health and Safety Management Policies & Rules defines our commitment toward maintaining the health and safety of all people connected with Yamaha business activities, and we are moving forward with the codification and standardization of the rules and activities necessary for fulfilling this commitment.